Language Agents for Hypothesis-driven Clinical Decision Making with Reinforcement Learning: Results and Discussion

-We evaluate the benefit of our hypothesis-driven approach in Table \ref{tab:ablation}.
+\paragraph{Ablation Study} In Table \ref{tab:ablation_testcost}, we observe that while the inclusion of the test cost reward function, performs similarly to training without test cost, the average test cost per patient is reduced significantly.
+This shows how the model learns to become more efficient in its testing pathways while achieving similar diagnostic accuracy.
+More information on the choice of test costs is given in appendix \ref{sec:impl}.
+Further, we evaluate the benefit of our hypothesis-driven approach in Table \ref{tab:ablation}.
 When removing the hypothesis agent from our methodology, the decision agent has to learn to request tests and to diagnose without relying on the uncertainty-aware hypothesis generation capabilities of the hypothesis agent, explicitly trained for these objectives.
 The benefit of the hypothesis agent is demonstrated clearly by improvements in all metrics.
-Notably, including the hypothesis agent also significantly reduces the amount of tests requested by the model.